-Countable Nouns refer to separate objects that can be counted with numbers.
-They can be preceded by an indefinite article (e.g. a dog, five houses).
+Countable nouns refer to separate objects that can be counted with numbers.
+They can be preceded by an indefinite article.

-They usually don’t have both the singular and the plural form, but just the singular with no plural or the plural with no singular (e.g. money, advice).
+They usually don’t have both the singular and the plural form, but just the singular with no plural or the plural with no singular.

-— “There is a street on the left.” = “Street” is a countable noun, that’s why we use indefinite article.
+— “There is a mobile phone on the table.” = “Mobile phone” is a countable singular noun, that’s why we use indefinite article.

-My teacher bought furnitures to her house.“= “Furniture” is a singular noun that does not have a plural form.
+My teacher bought furnitures to her house.“= “Furniture” is an uncountable singular noun that does not have a plural form.

-The police catches killers.” = “The police” is a plural noun that does not have a singular form.
+The police catches killers.” = “The police” is an uncountable plural noun that does not have a singular form.

 Let’s revise this content within the [Form] section.
 Take a look at the [Example] section that shows its use within a context.